People interact with YouTube as a search engine, too; check our YouTube SEO Checklist. So you can make your content go viral.

 1. Keyword research

+You can use tools like Semrush and Ahrefs as they are one of the most prominent keyword research tools in the market.
 Once you have an idea about the video topic, come up intuitively with a couple of seed keywords.
 Then type it in both YouTube Search Bar and Google Search Bar to see what they autosuggest.

 This gives you an idea about talking points/subtopics you need to touch upon in the video.
 And, also, what to include in your video description (we’ll come to it in the next section).